mrmorphic/hwio/README.md

 ## Devices

-There are sub-packages devices that have been made to work with hwio.
+There are sub-packages under 'devices' that have been made to work with hwio.
 The currently supported devices include:

   *	GY-520 gyroscope/accelerometer using I2C.
   * HD-44780 multi-line LCD display.
 Currently implemented over I2C converter only.